Stephen Ward: Trial and death

-The prosecution case looked weak but Ward's perceived image had been tarnished in the committal proceeding.
-None of his well-known friends offered to speak on his behalf and MI5 did not reveal the uses they had made of Ward as a channel of communication to the Soviets.
-The prosecuting counsel, Mervyn Griffith-Jones, portrayed Ward as representing "the very depths of lechery and depravity", while the judge, Sir Archie Marshall, adopted a similarly hostile attitude.
-Ward was represented by James Burge.
+The prosecution case looked weak, but Ward's perceived image had been tarnished in the committal proceeding.
+None of his well-known friends offered to speak on his behalf, and MI5 did not reveal the uses they had made of Ward as a channel of communication to the Soviets.
+The prosecuting counsel, Mervyn Griffith-Jones, who adopted a tone of moral outrage, "pronounc[ing] words like 'prostitute', 'pimp', and even 'sexual intercourse' with obvious distaste", portrayed Ward as a man who represented "the very depths of lechery and depravity", and described him as "a thoroughly filthy fellow", while the judge, Sir Archie Marshall, adopted a similarly hostile attitude.
+Ward was represented by James Burge, who described Griffith-Jones as somebody who could "make even a honeymoon sound obscene."

 Towards the end of the trial, information relating to another case, in which Keeler had been a leading witness, was revealed by the Court of Appeal.
 This indicated that Keeler's evidence in that earlier case had been false.
-Marshall did not reveal the salient fact to the Ward trial jury that the reliability of the prosecution's chief witness had been compromised and invited the jury to disregard the appeal court's decision.
+Marshall did not reveal the salient fact to the Ward trial jury that the reliability of the prosecution's chief witness had been compromised, and invited the jury to disregard the appeal court's decision.

 On 30 July, Marshall began his summary in a speech which was so damning that Ward despaired.
 That evening, after writing numerous letters to friends and to the authorities, Ward took an overdose of sleeping tablets and was taken to hospital.
 The next day, Marshall completed his summary and the jury found Ward guilty in absentia on the charges of living off the earnings of prostitution, while acquitting him of several other counts.
-Sentencing was postponed until Ward was fit to appear but he died on 3 August.
+Sentencing was postponed until Ward was fit to appear, but he died on 3 August.